-3.4.4.1 LinkedIn
+3.4.3.1 LinkedIn

-Besides being active in the Platone LinkedIn group, all Platone consortium members and other actors who are active on LinkedIn are invited to share Platone content to their contacts or in other LinkedIn groups where target groups are represented.
+Besides being active in the Platone LinkedIn group and in the FlexCommunity LinkedIn page, all Platone consortium members and other actors who are active on LinkedIn are invited to share Platone content to their contacts or in other LinkedIn groups where target groups are represented.
 The dissemination and communication team is fully incorporating LinkedIn posts in the editorial plan (see Chapter 3.4.1) and supports partners with notifications on posts or providing input for posts.
-This includes the investigation and recommendation on appropriate project topic-related hashtags or occasion-related hashtags (e.g. for special events) and handles (e.g. cooperation partner, speaker etc.) as well as visual material.
+This includes the investigation and recommendation on appropriate project topic-related hashtags or occasion-related hashtags (e.g. for special events) and handles (e.g., cooperation partner, speaker etc.) as well as visual material.

-3.4.4.2 Twitter
+3.4.3.2 Twitter

 Besides activities concerning LinkedIn, all Platone consortium members and other actors who are active on Twitter are invited to share Platone content to their contacts.
 The dissemination and communication team is fully incorporating Twitter posts in the editorial plan (see Chapter 3.4.1) and supports partners with notifications on posts or providing input for posts.
-This includes the investigation and recommendation on appropriate project topic-related hashtags or occasion-related hashtags (e.g. for special events) and handles (e.g. cooperation partner, speaker etc.) as well as visual material.
+This includes the investigation and recommendation on appropriate project topic-related hashtags or occasion-related hashtags (e.g. for special events) and handles (e.g., cooperation partner, speaker etc.) as well as visual material.

-3.4.5 Media
+3.4.4 Media

 The consortium wants to ensure good visibility of Platone in the media, especially related to the demonstrations at local media level, but also in specialised media.
-The media are addressed by the dissemination team at transnational level as well as by the Platone partners, esp. in relation to the demonstrations and by addressing local media.
+The media are addressed by the dissemination team at transnational level as well as by the Platone partners, especially in relation to the demonstrations and by addressing local media.
 Press releases inform about key steps and results especially of the demonstrations.
 Media activities are focussing on project findings that can tell a "story".

-At local level, the demonstrations can attract media attention very well by organizing demonstrations related events, including press conferences and press releases (e.g. detailed report on German demo site in local German press "Weser Kurier" [6], describing the demo site and the role of Avacon but also explaining the Platone approach or the launch of the Italian demonstration with several reports in local media).
+At local level, the demonstrations attract media attention very well by organising events related to demonstrations, including press conferences and press releases (e.g. German demo of Platone in local German press "Weser Kurier" [9], describing the active involvement of households in the German demo but also explaining the Platone approach or the launch of the Italian demonstration with several reports in local media).